 That was my last day in the field selling Aramark.
 I remember flying home at 95 miles/hour down the highway to get to her.

 She was okay.
 The babies were fine.
-They delivered via C-section a little bit early, but they were actually full terms.
-It was okay.
+They delivered via C-section a little bit early.

 The first thing I’ll mention is a famous saying,

 “Methods are many.
 Principles are few.
 Methods always change, but principles never do.”